euler-teach-literacy/custom-typing/README.md

 # custom-typing

-this ahk file is to help you type faster or go to websites faster type "\" + a symbol name to type a symbol that maybe difficult to find.
+this ahk file have multiple functions and we are still trying to add more functions!
+Download the exe file if you do not know how to execute it (the exe file might not be updated on time)

 # what can it do?
 1. replace hotstrings to emojis or special symbols